andrew henderson menu

 India

-India was smart to introduce the e-visa program a few years back, and to open it up to everyone more recently.
-The problem is that getting an Indian e-visa represents everything you might expect from the Indian government: bureaucracy, ineptitude, and inefficiency.
+India made a smart move when it introduced its e-visa program and then chose to open it up to most travellers.
+The problem is that getting an Indian e-visa represents everything you might expect: bureaucracy and inefficiency.

 Iran

-Iran now joined the list of e visa countries that have easier access, compared to previous times.
-Your electronic visa application can be processed within as little as 10 working days.
-The process is simple and straightforward, you can get started with it here.
+Iran has now joined the list of e-visa countries with easier access than in previous times.
+Your electronic visa application can be processed within as little as ten working days.
+The process is straightforward, and you can get started here.

 Kenya

-Kenya conjures up images of African safaris and great plains teaming with wildlife, but Kenya is quickly working to make itself the financial hub of east Africa, with everything from co-working spaces to venture funds opening.
-Kenya offers 90-day visa-free access to nationals of 45 countries, only three of which are western: St. Kitts and Nevis, Cyprus, and San Marino.
-(Singaporeans get visa-free access, too.)
+Kenya conjures up images of African safaris and great plains teaming with wildlife but the country is also striving to make itself the financial hub of East Africa, with everything from co-working spaces to venture funds opening up.

 Kuwait